Turkey halts flights for some Mideast citizens to EU's door

-EU leaders have put increasing pressure on airlines to stop bringing people from the Middle East to Minsk, the capital of Belarus, from where asylum-seekers seeking better lives have traveled by car to the EU’s doorstep.
+The move, announced by Turkey’s Civil Aviation Authority, follows EU pressure on airlines to stop bringing people from the Middle East to Minsk, the capital of Belarus.

-Thousands have managed to cross illegally into EU member nations Poland, Lithuania and Latvia since the summer, though many others have also been kept from entering or pushed back.
+Starting from there, thousands of asylum-seekers have managed to slip into EU member nations Poland, Lithuania and Latvia since the summer, though many others have also been kept from entering or pushed back.

+The crisis involving a large number of migrants stuck at the EU’s border threatens to become a humanitarian crisis as winter approaches.
+It is also creating another point of tension between the West and Belarus’ authoritarian regime.

+On Friday, Russia sent paratroopers to the Grodno region in Belarus, which borders Poland, in a show of support for its ally.
+That follows Russia’s sending nuclear-capable strategic bombers to patrol over Belarus for two straight days this week.

-Among them are Iraqi Kurds and Syrians fleeing conflict, persecution or poverty.
+Among the migrants are Iraqi Kurds and Syrians fleeing conflict, persecution or poverty.
 Many aim to reach Germany or other western European countries, sometimes to reunite with relatives already settled there.

 In a brief statement posted on Twitter, Turkey’s aviation authority said its decision to halt ticket sales was valid until further notice.

-The EU said it also has received confirmation that Iraqi Airlines will not resume flights to Minsk.
+The EU said it also received confirmation that Iraqi Airways, which halted flights to Minsk in the summer, will not resume them.

 EU and Polish officials have accused the longtime leader of Belarus, President Alexander Lukashenko, of facilitating illegal border crossings in retaliation for sanctions the EU imposed on his government for its brutal crackdown on dissent following Lukashenko’s disputed reelection last year.

-German federal police reported Wednesday that 1,246 unauthorized entries to Germany “with a connection to Belarus” had been recorded in the first nine days of November.
+German federal police reported this week that 1,246 unauthorized entries to Germany “with a connection to Belarus” had been recorded in the first nine days of November.
 In all, there have been 9,087 such entries so far this year, German police said.

-Polish authorities said a large number of people remain just across the border in neighboring Belarus and Polish border guards continue to rebuff attempts to enter Poland illegally each day.
+Polish authorities said a large number of people remain just across the border in neighboring Belarus, and that Polish border guards, police and soldiers continue to rebuff attempts to enter each day.

-There are now hundreds of people, among them families with children, staying in makeshift camps on the Belarusian side of the border.
-Attempts to cross have become increasingly dangerous as Poland fortifies its side of the border and pushes people back.
-Temperatures at the Poland-Belarus border drop to below freezing at night.
+Hundreds of people, including families with children, are in makeshift camps on the Belarusian side of the border.
+Attempts to cross have become increasingly dangerous as Poland fortifies its side of the border and pushes people back and as temperatures drop to below freezing at night.

+The World Health Organization said it sent an expert team to Lithuania to assess migrants held in reception facilities there and found that 60% were in need of some form of medical treatment.

+The organization’s Europe regional director, Dr. Hans Kluge, said he was “very concerned about the thousands of vulnerable people who are stranded in no-man’s land on Belarus’ borders with Poland, Latvia and Lithuania, at the mercy of the weather as winter fast approaches.”

+“Women and children are sleeping outdoors in the bitter cold.
+Several people have already died.
+And COVID-19 cases are rising sharply across the region,” he said, stressing that people’s rights to health and shelter are protected by international law.

-A Polish official said the country’s ongoing conflict with Belarus’ government is not expected to deescalate in the coming days.
-Paweł Soloch, the head of the National Security Bureau, said Poland was facing a “a psychological, hybrid war, waged consciously by centers that want to weaken or even ultimately destroy our country.”
+A Polish official said the country’s ongoing conflict with Belarus’ government is not expected to ease in coming days.
+Paweł Soloch, head of the National Security Bureau, said Poland faces a “a psychological, hybrid war, waged consciously by centers that want to weaken or even ultimately destroy our country.”

-Poland’s Border Guards said in the previous day they recorded 223 attempts to illegally cross the Polish border from Belarus, fewer than earlier in the week.
+Nevertheless, Poland’s Border Guards said that on Thursday they recorded 223 attempts to illegally cross from Belarus, fewer than earlier in the week.

+To date Poland has not asked Frontex, the EU border agency, to help, but has requested assistance returning migrants to their home countries.

+Frontex chief Fabrice Leggeri told EU lawmakers Thursday that there are 1,700 Iraqis to be returned from Poland to Iraq, with an initial group of 200 ready to travel.
+He said he has asked the EU Commission to help persuade Iraq to accept chartered flights, because it’s easier to return 200 people on two flights than 6 or 7 Iraqis every day on commercial flights.

+Leggeri also said that reports of gunshots fired from the Belarusian side of the border mean it would “not be a safe place to deploy an operation.”

-Poland’s Defense Ministry said one group crossed a fence at the village of Kuznica but were stopped by officials.
-The ministry posted a video which it said showed the incident.
+Poland’s Defense Ministry said one group of migrants ran along a Polish border fence but was were stopped by officials.
+It posted what it said was a video of the incident.

 The Border Guards agency posted another video on Twitter which it said shows Belarusian personnel using a green laser at the border.